-Our mission is to facilitate research, education, and the advancement of scientific knowledge through access and preservation of our diverse collection of rock, lake, and marine sediment samples from around the world's oceans, including the Arctic and the Southern Oceans.
+Our mission is to facilitate research, education, and the advancement of scientific knowledge through access and preservation of our diverse collection of rock, lake, and marine sediment samples from around the world and pole to pole.

 At OSU-MGR we distribute thousands of sediment and hard rock samples on an annual basis to researchers all over the world.
 As an NSF-OCE-MGG funded facility, the OSU-MGR (and therefore PI’s who curate their samples) is bound by the NSF-OCE data policy for NSF-OCE funded projects.
 Samples from cores and rocks, information on sampling stations, and descriptions of materials from the OSU collection are provided to qualified scientific investigators upon receipt of well-documented requests.
 Materials for educational purposes and museum displays may also be available in limited quantities.

 The collection includes more than 24 miles of oceanic sediment cores and tens of thousands of marine rock specimens that provide scientists an archive of Earth’s history, including changes in climate, biology, volcanic and seismic activity, meteorite interactions and more.
 In 2017, the university was awarded stewardship of the cores of the Antarctic Marine Geology Research Facility, which had been housed at Florida State University, by the National Science Foundation.
 The Florida State collection was transferred to Oregon State via 14 50-foot refrigerated semi-trucks over the summer of 2018.